michaelnny/miniGPT/README.md

 ## LoRA fine-tunning

 As of PyTorch 2.0.1, the FSDP module does not support LoRA, so we have commented out the code related to FSDP inside `finetune_lora.py`.
 This means the code does not support running on multiple GPUs at the moment.
-We hope with new PyTorch release, the issue will be fixed soon.
+We hope with new PyTorch release, the issue will be fixed.

 This examples shows how to lunch the LoRA fine-tunning script on a machine with 1 GPUs.
 ```
 torchrun --standalone --nproc_per_node 1 finetune_lora.py
 ```

+**Note**: Once we've done with LoRA fine-tunning, we need to use the `convert_lora_checkpoint.py` script to merge the LoRA checkpoint together with the pre-trained weights, so later we can load it as a regular PyTorch checkpoint.

 # Generate